sarspatula/DIVIS/README.md

 ABOUT THE NAME

 DIVIS is simply a combination of DIV-er and VIS-ibility.
-Is is pronounced die-viss; a soft "s" sound not a "z".
+It is pronounced die-viss; a soft "s" sound not a "z".